nbrignol/cordova-plugin-fcm/README.md

 - Right path for Android res xml
 - Cp google file in the right place
 - Use onNewToken on Android
-- Android Framework added : support v4
+- Android Framework added : support v4 from Androidx (and updated import)

-See original repo for doc.
+See original repo for doc, and good luck.